martinschaer/nitramjs/README.md

 ## Changelog

 ### v.
+1.2.2
+- Fix do not pass jqXHR to the fail controller.
+Push state throws an exception if the jqXHR hast status 404

+### v.
 1.2.1
 - Hash is set while changing state, instead of after because it triggered a popstate event.